The Innocent (1976 film): Production

-Visconti originally wanted Alain Delon and Romy Schneider for the roles played by Giannini and Antonelli.
+Visconti originally wanted Alain Delon and Romy Schneider for the lead roles.
 But Schneider was unavailable, and Delon was uncomfortable with the idea of working with Visconti in what he considered to be a diminished state, post-stroke.
 Also considered for a role was Charlotte Rampling, who said Visconti wrote the screenplay with her in mind, but she was unable to do the movie because she was filming Foxtrot.